Mark Regev: Career

 Regev began his career as a lecturer on international relations and strategy at the Israel Defense Forces Staff College.
 He joined Israel's Ministry of Foreign Affairs in 1990, serving as deputy chief of mission at the Consulate General in Hong Kong, and spokesman at the Israeli Embassy in Beijing.
-He also served as spokesman at the Embassy in Washington, D.C.
-Regev was the spokesman for the Ministry of Foreign Affairs in Jerusalem from 2004 to 2007.
+In 2015 Regev was appointed to replace Daniel Taub as Israel's ambassador to the UK; he officially assumed his position on 4 April 2016.